 WIN Semiconductors Corp. (the 'Company') was incorporated on October 16, 1999 as a company limited by shares and registered under the Ministry of Economic Affairs, R.O.C.
 The address of the Company's registered office is No. 69, Technology 7th Rd., Hwaya Technology Park, Kueishan Hsiang, Taoyuan Shien, Taiwan.
-The Company and its subsidiaries (together referred to as: the Group') engage in the researching, developing, manufacturing, and selling of GaAs wafers.
+The Company engages in the researching, developing, manufacturing, and selling of GaAs wafers.
 Please see note 14.

-(2) Approval date and procedures of the consolidated financial statements
+(2) Approval date and procedures of the parent-company-only financial statements

-The consolidated financial statements for the years ended December 31, 2014 and 2013 was authorized for issued by the Board of Directors as of March 11, 2015.
+The parent-company-only financial statements for the years ended December 31, 2014 and 2013 was authorized for issued by the Board of Directors as of March 11, 2015.